-Airbnb rental arbitrage is a real estate investing strategy that involves leasing a property from a landlord and renting it out on apps like Airbnb and VRBO.
-You rent an apartment or home at the market rate on a long-term basis, then market it to vacationers and temporary guests at a higher rate per night or month.
+Airbnb arbitrage works by renting an apartment or home at the market rate on a long-term basis and then marketing it to vacationers and temporary guests at a higher rate per night or month.
 Doing so allows you to cover the monthly rent and collect a profit without the responsibilities of owning the property.

 Yes, Airbnb arbitrage is legal.
 However, you must abide by the local laws regarding short-term rentals and the conditions of the lease agreement.
 Many large cities with a high volume of tourists per year have regulations on short-term rentals to prevent property values from getting out of control.
 So, research the local laws when determining your Airbnb arbitrage strategy.